Skip to content

 • Don't leave the temporary password in your command history.
 After using it, delete the matching line from your shell history file (~/.bash_history or ~/.zsh_history) or clear the terminal output.

 • Don't share the temporary password over insecure channels.
-If you need to pass the password to another user, use a secure channel and ask them to change the password right after signing in.
+If you need to pass the password to another user, use a secure channel.

 Possible errors